culpinnis/zeppelin-blog/Readme.md

 ## build_from_source.sh
 This script will download Zeppelin from the official git and checkout a configured commit.
-Then it will start to compile the Zeppelin from source.
+Then it will start to compile Apache Zeppelin from source.
 This is useful if you want to use a certain version of Zeppelin.
 Please note, that you have to add -SNAPSHOT (in capital letters) to the Zeppelin version.
 The default configuration will build a snapshot of Zeppelin 0.11.0.

-# Manual execution
+# Manual execution of build steps
 If you want to build all images by yourself, you can follow the instructions in this part of the Readme.